Asymptotics for infinite server queues with fast/slow Markov switching and fat tailed service times: Introduction and notation

 Hence, the situation is the following: the arrivals are sped up by factor $n^\gamma$, but this is compensated by the fact that the delay times are diminished with factor $n$, so that one expects one of the three phenomena to occur at time $t$ for the limiting model: the arrivals occur faster than it takes time for customers to be served and the corresponding queue content $Z^{(n)}(t)$ grows large as $n\to\infty$, the arrivals occur slower and services are completed fast so that $Z^{(n)}(t)$ tends to $0$ as $n\to\infty$, or an equilibrium is reached.
 Those three cases will be studied in the forthcoming sections.
-Some limiting behaviour was studied in \cite{BDTM17, BKMT14, MDT16}, where the authors identified three regimes for different scalings in a Markov modulating context, and where the limiting distribution is normally distributed (obtaining a Central Limit Theorem), and depends on $t$ as well as on the different parameters, when the service times have general distribution with finite expectation or are exponentially distributed in \cite{BKMT14, MDT16}, or where some precise information on the tail probability of the queue content is given for exponential service times in \cite{BDTM17}.
-Quite a novelty in this paper is that we restrict here the class of distributions to that of fat tailed distributions in order to exhibit (under slightly different scalings) a different behaviour and different limiting distribution which is not gaussian.
-Also note that the class of fat tailed distributions is interesting in itself as, in actuarial practice, this corresponds to {\it latent claims}, i.e. very long delays which are incidentally in practice often not observed (as the case $\alpha\in(0,1)$ corresponds to the $L_j$'s having infinite expectation), see \cite[Section 6.6.1]{H17}; This motivates the following results which feature the exponent $\alpha$ as the only information required on those delays.
-Also note that those service times have infinite mean, which may explain why the limits in distribution in the main Theorem \ref{theo_regimes} below fall out of the cases studied in \cite[Section 4]{BKMT14}, and are significantly different from the ones in this latter reference.
+Some limiting behaviour was studied in \cite{BKMT14, MDT16}, where the authors identified three regimes for different scalings in a Markov modulating context and obtained a Central Limit Theorem for a renormalized process, when the service times have general distribution with finite expectation or are exponentially distributed. \cite{BDTM17} provides some precise asymptotics on the tail probability of the queue content for exponentially distributed service times. \cite{JMDW19} provides a diffusion approximation for a model with exponentially distributed service times.
+A novelty in this paper is that we restrict here the class of distributions to that of fat tailed distributions in order to exhibit (under different scalings) a different behaviour and different limiting distribution which is not gaussian.
+Also note that the class of fat tailed distributions is interesting in itself as, in actuarial practice, this corresponds to {\it latent claims}, i.e. very long delays which are incidentally in practice often not observed (as the case $\alpha\in(0,1)$ corresponds to the $L_j$'s having infinite expectation), see \cite[Section 6.6.1]{H17}.
+This motivates the convergence results in this paper, which feature the exponent $\alpha$ as the only information required on those delays.
+This in itself is a noticeable difference from the Central Limit Theorems obtained in \cite[Section 4]{BKMT14}, where the normalization and limiting distribution require the explicit cumulative distribution function of the service times.
 Not only that, but the scaling is rather done in those references \cite{BKMT14, MDT16} on the transition rates of the underlying continuous time Markov chain modulating the arrival and service rates, whereas here these are constant, as we saw that $\lambda_n (P_n-I)=\lambda (P-I)$ is independent of $n$, and the scaling is rather done on the service times instead.
-All in all, what is going to be studied hereafter is, when $t$ is fixed in say $[0,1]$ w.l.o.g., the limiting distribution as $n\to\infty$ of the $\nbN^k\times {\cal S}$ valued r.v.
+When the service times are heavy tailed, this particular model can also be seen as a generalization of the {\it infinite source model}, see \cite[Section 2.2]{MRRS02}.
+Since the class of fat tailed distributions is a sub-class of the set of heavy tailed distributions, the normalizations {\bf (S1)} and {\bf (S3)} can be directly compared to \cite[Section 3.1]{MRRS02}, which studies limiting distributions of such normalized processes, and where the authors introduce the notion of so-called Slow and Fast Growth conditions when the arrival rate of customers is respectively negligible or dominant, compared to the service times.
+The reader is also referred to \cite{GK03} for a a similar model where the interarrivals are heavy tailed.
+All in all, what is going to be studied hereafter is, when $t$ is fixed in say $[0,1]$ w.l.o.g., the limiting distribution as $n\to\infty$ of the $\nbN^k\times {\cal S}$ valued random vector